⚓ U.S. Navy — Destroyers

 Gridley/Bagley DD-380

-The Gridley/Bagley DD-380 consisted of 11 vessels.
-Like all U.S. Navy destroyers built during the asbestos era, these ships used asbestos-containing insulation throughout their engineering plants.
-Veterans who served in engineering spaces aboard Gridley/Bagley DD-380 ships may have been exposed to asbestos fibers.
+The Gridley/Bagley DD-380 was a class of U.S. Navy destroyers from the asbestos era, led by USS Gridley (DD-380).
+Its 11 ships used asbestos-containing insulation throughout the engineering plant, and veterans who served aboard Gridley/Bagley DD-380 vessels — especially in engineering ratings — may have been exposed to asbestos fibers.

 Asbestos Exposure Aboard Gridley/Bagley DD-380 Ships